 You must abide with the following 3 simple points

-1. If you have a fever (100.4°F or more), or the chills, you must call to reschedule.
-Do not respond via email.
+1. If you have a fever (100.4°F or more), you must call to reschedule your appointment.
+Do not rely on email.

-2. If you have been vaccinated (for anything) within the last eight days, you must postpone your appointment until you are past the initial eight days.
+2. If you have been vaccinated (for anything) within the last fourteen days, you must postpone your appointment until you are past the initial fourteen days.
 You must call to reschedule.
-Do not respond via email.
+Do not rely on email to notify us.

 Who are you, doctor?